wavemaker/docs/learn/how-tos/dynamic-data-table-edit.md

 id: "dynamic-data-table-edit"
 ---

-When we establish a binding between a data table and a web service variable associated with a GET API, direct editing, insertion, and deletion of entries becomes unfeasible due to the read-only nature of the GET API.
+When we bind a data table to a web service variable associated with a GET API, editing, inserting, and deleting the entries become unfeasible due to the read-only nature of the GET API.
 This can be handled by creating dedicated variables.

 ## Variables to add CRUD functionalities

-Dedicated variables needs to be created that are responsible for invoking the necessary POST, PATCH, and DELETE calls, enabling the modification and manipulation of the data.
+Dedicated variables need to be created that are responsible for invoking the necessary POST, PATCH, and DELETE calls, enabling the modification and manipulation of the data.

 This approach helps to seamlessly handle scenarios where the primary variable is confined to a GET API, ensuring comprehensive control over the data interaction within the data table.